Fearing our own shadow

 I of course hope We The People will have a collective epiphany, and back away from the self-obsessed, hateful, prideful, self-destructive madness we’ve chosen, and plot a new course that in some way incorporates at least a little peace, prosperity, and (is it too much to ask?) freedom.

-My hopes have alway exceeded my expectations.
+My hopes have always exceeded my expectations.

 Sigh…